Unton96/My-first-project/README.md

 # My-first-project
-First projec, where i try to use my new skills and create a real site.
+First project, where i try to use my new skills and create a real site.